wbthomason/wbthomason.github.io/content/fixed/publications.md

 # Publications

+"Zero-Shot Learning for Unfamiliar Gesture Recognition" : Wil Thomason and Ross Knepper.
+Accepted to ISER 2016

 "An Accurate Real-Time RFID-Based Location System"
 : Kirti Chawla, Christopher McFarland, Gabriel Robins, and Wil Thomason.
 Currently in submission to IJRFITA.